thephoeron/LLTHW/resources/index.md

 * [Common Lisp: An interactive approach by Stuart C. Shapiro](https://www.cse.buffalo.edu/~shapiro/Commonlisp/), was used as a course textbook, course notes accompany the book on the website.
 * [Common Lisp, the Language by Guy L. Steele](https://www.cs.cmu.edu/Groups/AI/html/cltl/cltl2.html), a description of the Common Lisp language.
 According to the [CLiki](http://cliki.net/Getting+Started) it is outdated, but it contains better descriptions of the [loop macro](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/html/cltl/clm/node235.html#SECTION003000000000000000000) and [format](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/html/cltl/clm/node200.html) than the Common Lisp Hyperspec does.
 * [On Lisp by Paul Graham](http://www.paulgraham.com/onlisp.html), a great book for intermediately experienced Lispers.
-* [Let Over Lambda by Doug Hoyte](http://letoverlambda.com/), [several people reccomend](https://www.reddit.com/r/lisp/comments/3actsc/let_over_lambda/) that you be comfortable with On Lisp before reading this book, and that the start is slow.
+* [Let Over Lambda by Doug Hoyte](http://letoverlambda.com/), [several people recommend](https://www.reddit.com/r/lisp/comments/3actsc/let_over_lambda/) being comfortable with On Lisp before reading this book, and that the start is slow.
 A very in-depth look at macros.

 ## Other Books on Lisp